Biolife Health Center Health Technologies

 Cold Laser Therapy

-Cold Laser Therapy or Low-Level Laser Therapy (LLLT) is a treatment that utilizes specific wavelengths of light to interact with tissue and is thought to help accelerate the healing process.
-It can be used on patients who suffer from a variety of acute and chronic conditions in order to help eliminate pain, swelling, reduce spasms, and increase functionality or assist brain function.
+Cold Laser Therapy, or Low-Level Laser Therapy (LLLT), utilizes specific wavelengths of light to interact with tissue and is thought to help accelerate the healing process.
+It can be used on patients who suffer from a variety of acute and chronic conditions to help eliminate pain and swelling, reduce spasms, increase functionality or assist brain function.

 Cranial Electrotherapy Stimulation Therapy (CES)

 Cranial Electrotherapy Stimulation (CES) uses a cellphone-sized device that stimulates the cranium and brain with a current that cannot usually be sensed by the consumer (below four milliamps).
-CES is a U.S. Food and Drug Administration (FDA)-approved treatment for insomnia, depression, and anxiety consisting of pulsed, low-intensity current applied to the earlobes or scalp.
+CES is a U.S. Food and Drug Administration (FDA)- approved treatment for insomnia, depression, and anxiety that consists of pulsed, low-intensity current applied to the earlobes or scalp.

 Electrocardiogram (EKG)

-An electrocardiogram (EKG) is a recording of the electrical activity of the heart.
+An electrocardiogram (EKG) is a recording of the heart's electrical activity.
 Electrodes are placed on the skin of the chest and connected in a specific order to a machine that, when turned on, measures electrical activity all over the heart.
 Output usually appears on a long scroll of paper that displays a printed graph of activity on a computer screen.
-An EKG can detect areas of muscle deprived of oxygen and/or dead tissue in the heart.
-Using information provided from an EKG to measure the help of a consumer’s heart, it can be used to treat conditions such as PTSD.
+An EKG can detect areas of muscle deprived of oxygen and dead tissue in the heart.
+Using information provided by an EKG to measure the help of a consumer’s heart can be used to treat conditions such as PTSD.

 Electroencephalogram (EEG)